-- performance and forecasts of our future performance, (we will also follow this approach for our annual performance reporting in July 2020); - Updated our interactive performance graphic on our website, to reflect the information included in the mid-year performance report;2 - Published a social contract interim benefits and transparency report.3 This provides an update on how we are engaging with our communities and partnerships for a number of data items; - Published an interactive social contract graphic on our website to reflect the information included in the interim benefits and transparency report4; - Continued to 'dual report' our leakage performance for 2015-20, and its impact on per capita consumption, so that the impact of technical improvements to the way leakage is calculated is transparent.
-Our mid-year performance report included this data for the first half of 2019/20; - Included in our tariff and charges publications (particularly for new connections charges) more customer-friendly language and user-friendly graphics, to improve their readability for interested parties.5 Our Statement of Assurance on our tariffs includes an engagement summary section, setting out the organisations we have consulted and what changes we have made as a result6; - Published our 'Trust beyond water' Board statement, which goes beyond our legal and statutory commitments.7 The statement reflects on the Board's views on our operational and financial performance, assurance activities and long-term strategy.
+- Updated our interactive performance graphic on our website, to reflect the information included in the mid-year performance report;2 - Published a social contract interim benefits and transparency report.3 This provides an update on how we are engaging with our communities and partnerships for a number of data items; - Published an interactive social contract graphic on our website to reflect the information included in the interim benefits and transparency report4; - Continued to 'dual report' our leakage performance for 2015-20, and its impact on per capita consumption, so that the impact of technical improvements to the way leakage is calculated is transparent.
+Our mid-year performance report included this data for the first half of 2019/20; - Included in our tariff and charges publications (particularly for new connections charges) more customer-friendly language and user-friendly graphics, to improve their readability for interested parties.
+Our Statement of Assurance on our tariffs includes an engagement summary section, setting out the organisations we have consulted and what changes we have made as a result; - Published our 'Trust beyond water' Board statement, which goes beyond our legal and statutory commitments.
+The statement reflects on the Board's views on our operational and financial performance, assurance activities and long-term strategy.